bachmeil/tiddlyd/README.md

 - is dead simple to use, and
 - updates the existing html file and does nothing else - no backups, no directories of files, just an updated version of the html file you're working on.

+There's nothing learn in order to use tiddlyd.
+You enter a single short compilation command to create the executable.
+When you want to use your wiki, you run the executable and open the html file in your browser.
+Some things I hate: dependencies, configuration files, upgrades, breaking changes, surprises that eat up 8 GB of RAM, spending half the morning repairing something to get my system working again. tiddlyd lets me avoid all of them.

 # Download and Compile

 **Step 1** Either download the two D files (`tiddly.d` and `cgi.d`) or clone this repo.
 Download an empty tiddler into the same directory.
 You can always get the latest version of the empty tiddler by clicking the "Download Empty" button on [the TiddlyWiki website](https://tiddlywiki.com/).

-**Step 2** (Optional) Install the latest DMD compiler [from here](https://dlang.org/download.html) if you don't already have a D compiler.
+**Step 2** (If needed) Install the latest DMD compiler [from here](https://dlang.org/download.html) if you don't already have a D compiler.

-**Step 3** Compile and run:
+**Step 3** Compile and run.
+The second line should work on Linux or Mac.
+If you're using Windows, use whatever method you use on Windows to run an executable.

 ```
 dmd tiddly.d newcgi.d -version=embedded_httpd
 ./tiddly
 ```

 Navigate your browser to localhost:8085/empty and start using TiddlyWiki.
 The updated `empty.html` file will be saved on every edit of the tiddler.
-(You con confirm that it's working by reloading the file after the first change just to be safe.)
+(You can confirm that it's working by reloading the file after the first change just to be safe.)

+# Different filename or URL

+The name of the TiddlyWiki file is hardcoded in lines 9 and 11 of tiddly.d.
+If you want to use a different filename, change the name there and recompile.

+If you want to use a different URL, change line 5 and recompile.
+I plan to update to handle any filename automatically.
+I haven't gotten around to it yet since I always use empty.html.

 # Questions